GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 ### Writing a great bug report

-Finding and fixing bugs can be time-consuming. if you help us spot it and reproduce it faster than we could on our own, we can in turn respond and solve it quickly:
+Finding and fixing bugs can be time-consuming. if you help us spot the bug and reproduce it faster than we could on our own, we can in turn respond and solve it quickly:

 1. Provide a **list of actionable steps** to reproduce the bug
-1. Mention the version of the project, of the program, e.g. Godot 3.1, and the operating system you are working with
+1. Provide the version of the project, of the program, e.g. Godot 3.1, and the operating system you are working with
-1. If the program prints an **error in the console**, copy it as text or take a screenshot
+1. If the program prints an **error in the console**, copy it as text (preferable) or take a screenshot
 1. Tell us what result you expect to get instead

 On GitHub, you can surround code or error messages with triple back-ticks: \`\`\` to create a code block: